-This may seem paradoxical, as during this time they would often have been working extremely long hours under (sometime enormous) pressure, however most Veterans thrive in this environment – working as part of a tight-knit team on something that really matters.
+This may seem paradoxical, as during this time they would often have been working extremely long hours under (sometimes enormous) pressure, however, most Veterans thrive in this environment – working as part of a tight-knit team on something that really matters.

-In many ways working for a start-up can have many of the characteristics of an operational deployment.
+In many ways working for a start-up can have many of the characteristics of operational deployment.

 Sure, no one is getting shot at or making life or death decisions (which being a Veteran myself, I would never try to diminish).
 However, there is still tremendous pressure that start-up members can be placed under.

 For example, a mistake at an early stage in a start-up can sink the entire venture, and pressure on decision-making certainly mounts when the business only has enough cash flow to pay staff for another few weeks.

 In addition, long hours are part and parcel of the start-up journey.
 It is not uncommon for employees to be working right through the night, and on most weekends.

 For some Veterans though, having worked 6.5 days a week over the course of a 7-month operational deployment may have prepared them for this.

 It is not all bad news though.
 The team camaraderie most Veterans enjoyed during an operational deployment is alive and well at a start-up company.

 The entire team, working together towards a common goal, is the only way a start-up will beat the odds to become a success.

 And the high-pressure stakes involved simply reflects the amount of responsibility a start-up employee has, and this is something that a number of Veterans crave.

 Responsibility, and having the buck stop with them, is important to some Veterans because it means that their actions have meaning, and the work they are doing is important.